 Anaphylactic shock is an extremely severe and life-threatening type of allergic reaction.
 The symptoms occur in rapid succession, progressing from itching or throat swelling to difficulty breathing, and loss of consciousness or even death, if emergency treatment is not started.

-Adverse reactions to food that occur outside of the immune system are defined as food intolerances.
-Distinguishing food intolerance from food hypersensitivity is often difficult, since the symptoms are quite similar.
+Food intolerance is an adverse reaction to a food component that does not involve the immune system.
+Reactions to the suspected food may vary in severity, sometimes depending on the amount of food with that component eaten.
+Therefore, food intolerance symptoms may be inconsistent.
+Distinguishing food intolerance from food hypersensitivity is often difficult, since the symptoms may be quite similar.
 Food intolerances can be attributed to a number of different causes, including:

 Sometimes the cause of food intolerance is unknown.